Charliebrickman75/Charliebrickman75/README.md

 - 👋 Hi, I’m @Charliebrickman75
-- 👀 I’m interested in crypto investing, startups, social media marketing
+- 👀 I’m interested in crypto investing, startups, social media marketing, solidity, smart contracts,
 - 🌱 I’m currently learning social media marketing, cryptocurrency investing, cybersecurity
 - 💞️ Our startup is looking to collaborate on building a team to launch our new startup to help market models through our platform, they are paid with crypto credit, brand is built and paid through advertising.
 Currently seeking interns/ partners/ to help build thdd we community we are going to build on the solana and Shiba Inu platforms.
 We are seeking team members to help code/ market through social media platforms